ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-11-exploring-the-saharan-dunes.md

 ![On top of the dune](/assets/images/IMG_1985.jpg)

 I made it right in time.
 The sun was about to rise when I sat on the edge of the dune.
-What a great spot to enjoy your breakfast!
-I had a beautiful a view over the whole erg.
+What a great spot to enjoy my breakfast!
+I had a beautiful view over the whole erg.
 The mountains in the back were already part of Algeria.

 ![Sunrise ove top of the dune](/assets/images/IMG_1994.jpg)